ARCHIVED-mean-stack/session-9/readme.md

 We are continuing from last week's Rest API session.

+$ mongo
+> show dbs
+> use puppies
+> db.createCollection('toys')
+> show collections
+> db.toys.insert({name: 'yoyo', color: 'red'})
+> db.toys.find()

+Mongoose
+- ORM object relational management
+- a library that helps us talk to the database
+- made by WordPress

+Schema
+- not really necessary with Mongo
+- Mongoose adds Schema
+- `mongoose.connect('mongods://...` is like `use`

 ===

 Install the dependencies `npm install` and run the app `nodemon server.js`.
 Go to `http://localhost:3004/api/pirates` to see the current crop of pirates.
 If none use `/api/import`.